 Pomegranates are a good source of folate, vitamins C and K, with a 100g serving of raw pomegranate seeds providing 10% of the daily recommendation for folate, 12% for vitamin C and 16% for vitamin K (3).

 The pomegranate has gained popularity in recent years as people have become more aware of the antioxidant potential of the fruit – antioxidants are molecules that protect cells in the body from harmful free radicals.
 Such radicals result from cigarette smoke, alcohol and are also naturally produced during metabolism in the body.
 When there are too many free radicals present in the body, oxidative stress can occur, in turn causing cell damage and can ultimately lead to age-related diseases such as cancer, diabetes and heart disease (4).

 These antioxidant properties are present in laboratory experiments and are being studied to see how they act in humans (5).

 Not only is the pomegranate fruit being researched for its potentially healing properties; the juice of the pomegranate has also been the subject of a number of studies.
 In one short-term, limited study, the consumption of pomegranate juice was suggested to reduce systolic blood pressure (6).
-In a clinical trial, it was observed that dialysis patients who drank pomegranate juice thrice weekly over the course of year were less likely to require hospitalization due to infections and they also showed less signs of inflammation (7).
+In a clinical trial, it was observed that dialysis patients who drank pomegranate juice three times weekly over the course of year were less likely to require hospitalization due to infections and they also showed less signs of inflammation (7).